Schalkez/portfolio/src/content/blog/en/dev-ai-orchestrator.md

 ﻿---
-title: "When a Dev Knows How to Use AI: From Coder to Orchestrator"
+title: "I ship 10× faster with AI — and still pass senior review"
-description: "How to use AI the right way to move faster, stay in control of your code, and level up your skills."
+description: "How modern devs use AI agents (Cursor, ChatGPT Codex…) to build faster, keep the code clean, and stay in control of their codebase."
 pubDate: "2025-10-27"
 published: true
+tags:
+  [
+    "AI",
+    "developer",
+    "workflow",
+    "productivity",
-tags: ["AI", "developer", "workflow", "productivity", "system design", "chatgpt", "claude", "orchestrator"]
+    "system design",
+    "chatgpt",
+    "claude",
+    "orchestrator",
+  ]
 ---

-# When a Dev Knows How to Use AI: From Coder to Orchestrator
+# I ship 10× faster with AI — and still pass senior review

-> "AI doesn’t replace devs.
-It replaces people who don’t understand what they’re doing."
+> "AI doesn’t replace developers — it replaces people who don’t know what they’re doing."

 ---

-## A familiar story
+## The familiar story

 You’ve probably seen this (or been this person):

-### Scene 1: Thien, the Copy‑Paste King
+### Scene 1: Thien – tosses the entire spec into AI and waits for magic

-> “Hey ChatGPT, make me a login page.”
-→ Gets back 200 lines that run… and one tiny change collapses everything.
+He pastes a 200-line project plan into Cursor: “here’s everything, handle it.”
+→ The model nods, produces an app that *runs* with silky UI — yet the **“Save” button opens a “Delete” modal, and fixing one bug spawns ten more.**

+Why does that happen?
+Because an AI only “understands” whatever fits in its current context; it can’t hold the full system flow like a real engineer.
+When you pile five or six features into one prompt, later instructions overwrite earlier ones, the logic tangles, and the model has to **invent code that merely looks plausible inside the sliver it still remembers**.
+Cue the domino effect of bugs.

+👉 Bigger prompt, blurrier context.
+Want reliable output?
+Split features, feed back prior context, and make the AI “think in steps” like a teammate.

+---

-### Scene 2: Sang from the Anti‑AI team
+### Scene 2: Sang from the anti-AI camp

-> “AI is dumb, the code is trash.”
+> “AI is dumb; the code is garbage.”
-→ While the prompt was literally: “build an e‑commerce website.”
+> → Meanwhile the entire prompt was: “build an online store.”

-Sounds familiar?
+Sound familiar?
 AI isn’t dumb — you just haven’t learned how to work with it yet.

 ---

-## Truth: AI is like a super-fast junior dev team
+## Reality check: AI behaves like a hyper-fast junior team

-What it’s great at:
+What it excels at:

-- Codes fast
+- Codes at lightning speed
 - Never needs a break
 - Doesn’t ask for a raise

 What it needs from you:

 - Clear goals
-- Careful review
+- Honest review
-- Guidance toward the right approach
+- Guidance toward the right solution

-That’s exactly how I use AI daily.
-Here’s the workflow I follow.
+That’s how I use AI every day.
+Here’s the workflow that keeps me in the driver’s seat.

 ---

-## Three steps to master AI (without getting dragged around)
+## Three steps to steer AI (instead of getting dragged around)

-### Step 1: Talk to AI as if you’re clarifying requirements with a client
+### Step 1: Talk to AI like you’re clarifying requirements with a client

-Before coding, I use ChatGPT or Claude to understand the real problem.
+Before touching code, I ask ChatGPT or Claude to surface the real problem.

 Example:

 ```
-You: "I want to build a price‑tracking feature for any product URL."
+You: "I want to build a price-tracking feature for any product URL."

 AI: "Okay, a few questions:
-- Personal tracking only, or shared?
+- Personal tracking only, or shared for many users?
-- Do you need real‑time alerts?
+- Do you need real-time alerts?
-- Which domains should be supported?
+- Which domains must be supported?
-- Scheduled crawling (e.g., every 6h) or on‑demand when users visit?
+- Scheduled crawling (e.g., every 6h) or on-demand when users visit?
 - Target scale: 100 URLs, 10,000, or 1,000,000?"
 ```

-I let AI ask me back — those 5 minutes usually help me:
+I let the model interrogate me — those five minutes usually help me:

 - Spot edge cases
-- Choose the right solution
+- Choose the right approach
-- Avoid going in the wrong direction
+- Avoid heading down the wrong path

-> Tip: Ask AI “What should I ask before building this feature?”
+> Tip: ask AI, “What should I clarify before building this feature?”

 ---

-### Step 2: Have AI draft a detailed plan
+### Step 2: Have the AI draft the plan — then review it like a tech lead

-Once I pick a direction, I say:
+Once I’ve chosen a direction, I prompt:

 ```
 "Create a detailed task list for the login feature.
 Each task must include: